 Comfort should be one of your top priorities, but it’s also important to consider where you will be snorkeling.
 If the water entrance is rocky or sandy, or from a boat, or if there are strong currents, it will affect your fin choice.
 How stiff of a fin you get also depends on your fitness level and personal preference.
 Correctly fitting fins make all the difference for safe and fun snorkeling.
 Be aware that sizes on most fins are men’s, so women generally need to subtract 1.5-2 US sizes.
 If you go by European (EU) sizes, they are unisex.

 Not to worry though, on this page we will help you understand all of your snorkel fin options.
 We have used many different fins over the years, and our trip luggage is often bigger than we like because we regularly test new models.
-We will share which fins we like, in different price ranges, and important fitting tips.
-As you can see in the picture Galen took below of a group of very experienced snorkelers, there are a many snorkeling fin preferences.
+We will share which snorkeling fins we like, in different price ranges, and important fitting tips.
+If you enjoy the page we share new equipment reviews in our monthly newsletter.
+As you can see in the picture Galen took below of a group of very experienced snorkelers, there are many snorkeling fin preferences.

 Note: There are a lot of diving fins available we have not tested because we don’t consider them appropriate for snorkeling.
 They are often very large, stiff, and heavy, made for propelling someone in heavy diving gear.

 We recommend that all snorkelers wear fins.
 They are an essential tool for safety.
 If you get caught in any current and you are not wearing fins, you will have a much harder time swimming against the current and back to safety without them.
 And, since fins save your energy, you can spend more time snorkeling and explore more of the reef.

 Note: Our suggestions come from hands-on experience.
 We hope you find them helpful.
 You can help us if you purchase from the links below.
 We may make a small commission, from Amazon or other companies, at no extra cost to you.